gggeek/phpxmlrpc-jsonrpc/README.md

 Originally bundled as part of the [phpxmlrpc/extras](https://github.com/gggeek/phpxmlrpc-extras) package.

-At the moment it has incomplete support for both version 2.0 and 1.0 of the JSON-RPC protocol.
+It supports both version 2.0 and 1.0 of the JSON-RPC protocol - but both are in near-complete status at the moment.

-Features still to be implemented are: multicall and socket communications (both the provided Client and Server classes only work over HTTP).
+Features still to be implemented are: multicall, and socket communications (both the provided Client and Server classes only work over HTTP).
+For json-rpc 1.0 support for `__jsonclass__` is also missing.

 Requirements and Installation
 -----------------------------